 A1.
 SUBSCRIBER TERM

-1. Subscriptions shall continue for the duration of the contract term of the associated SCEF unless or until the Subscriber’s service is terminated or the Subscriber choses to end the Subscription, such action shall be subject to subsection A3 below.
+1. Subscriptions shall continue for the duration of the contract term of the associated SCEF.
+Unless the Subscriber’s Subscription is assigned (subject to subsection A2 below), the Subscription will terminate when the Subscriber’s service is terminated or if the Subscriber chooses to end the Subscription, and such action by Subscriber shall be subject to subsection A3 below.

 A2.
 SUBSCRIPTION PORTABILITY, TRANSFERABILITY, AND ASSIGNABILITY